henryrweiland/Central-Bank-Meeting-Dates/README.md

 - **rbnz_projection_materials_indicator**: Equals 1 for date of RBNZ projection material release (released on date of MP meeting), 0 otherwise.

 ## Bank of Mexico (Banxico)
-Range: 2000-2023 (monetary policy meetings, projection materials), 2018-2023 (minutes).
+Range: 2000-2023 (meetings and projection materials), 2018-2023 (minutes).

-Note: Banxico releases their MP decision, projection materials, and minutes on separate days, much like the BOE before 2015.
+**Banxico releases their MP decision, projection materials, and minutes on separate days, much like the BOE before 2015.**

 - **banxico_activity_date**: Corresponds to all Banxico activity: regularly scheduled meetings, projection materials, and minute releases.
 - **banxico_meeting_date_indicator**: Equals 1 for regularly scheduled meetings, 0 otherwise (there are no unscheduled meetings in sample).